lywang3081/lywang3081.github.io/_pages/about.md

 * 2025/10  One paper is accepted to Nature Machine Intelligence.
 * 2025/07  I received the WAIC Youth Outstanding Paper Award.
 * 2025/06  I was awarded the CAAI Rising Scientist.
-* 2025/05  We are organizing the 6th CLVision Workshop in ICCV 2025.
+* 2025/05  We are organizing the 6th [CLVision Workshop](https://sites.google.com/view/clvision2025) at ICCV 2025.
 * 2025/04  One paper is accepted to IEEE TPAMI.
 * 2025/04  I will serve as an Area Chair at NeurIPS 2025.
 * 2024/09  I received the Excellent Conference Poster Award in CNS 2024.